stevetraut/samples/README.md

 These samples illustrate (for Workshop developers) how to use J2EE features, write web service client code, use JavaScript (via E4X) to manipulate XML.

 WebLogic Workshop began as an IDE for building SOAP-based web services.
 The samples here require WebLogic Workshop 7.1, which is almost surely no longer available.

+## xmlbeans

+The ['xmlbeans'](xmlbeans) directory contains code for samples I wrote for the XMLBeans open source project.
+XMLBeans was a Java-native way to handle XML, with or without schema.s